guildai/guild.ai/pages/cheatsheet.md

   # In some cases, Guild uses a resource cache to save files
   # (e.g. when downloading files and when unpacking archives).
 The
   # resource cache is located under Guild home (use 'guild check' to
-  # see where Guild home is) in the directory 'cache/resources'.
-If
+  # see where Guild home is) in the subdirectory 'cache/resources'.
-  # you want to clear this cache, simply delete that directory.
   #
   # Once you have defined a required file (e.g. using one of the
   # samples below) you can test the run directory layout without
-  # actually running the operation by using the '--stage' option of
+  # running the operation by using the '--stage' option of the run
-  # the run command.
-When using the '--stage' option, specify a
+  # command.
+When using the '--stage' option, specify a directory to
-  # directory to serve as the run directory.
-You can then study the
+  # serve as the run directory.
+You can then study the run directory
-  # run directory to config that it's layed out as you expect.
+  # to config that it's layed out as you expect.
   #
   #  $ guild run train --stage /tmp/train-stage
   #
   # Note that only one 'requires' section may be defined.
 If you
   # uncomment any of the sections below, ensure that it is the only
   # section that you uncomment.
 If you want to combine examples, copy
-  # the applicable items to your one 'requires' section.
+  # the applicable items to the one 'requires' section.
   #
   # The sample block below defines a single file 'my_config.yml'.
 When
   # the operation is run, Guild creates a symbolic link to this file